How Gabrielle Union and Dwyane Wade Became a Romance Success Story

 Two months later, she named Union in a lawsuit filed on behalf of their sons.
 Along with claiming the couple didn't properly supervise the boys, she alleged the actress "engaged in sexual foreplay" with Wade in front of them and that her actions had caused their eldest so much stress and anxiety that he was forced to seek medical treatment.

-Union's rep labeled the allegations as false and they were later dismissed by a judge.
+Union's rep labeled the claims, allegations that were later dismissed by a judge, as false.
 And amid all that mess, in the ultimate power move, the pair make their red carpet debut at the same charity event they were snapped attending one year earlier.

 By March 2011, a judge handed over sole "care, custody and control" of the boys to Wade, scolding Funches for embarking "on an unstoppable and relentless pattern of conduct for over two years to alienate the children from their father."
 Wade's response: "A huge weight is off my back."